diegoparrilla/atarist-silly-demo/README.md

 ## Building the demo

-Once you have your real Atari ST computer, Hatari emulator or MiSTer Atari ST up and running, you can build the demo using the following steps:
+Once you have your real Atari STe computer, Hatari emulator or MiSTer Atari STe up and running, you can build the demo using the following steps:

 1. Clone this repository: